metomi/rose/sphinx/user-guide/configuration-metadata.rst

       all(namelist:foo=bar == 'e')

-evaluates true if all elements are 'e'.
+evaluates true if *all* elements are ``'e'``.
 Again, with the above configuration, this would be expanded before proper evaluation:

    .. code-block:: none